cfjedimaster/brackets-w3cvalidation/README.md

 brackets-w3cvalidation
 =================

 A Brackets extension to enable W3C validation support.
-To install, place in your ```brackets/src/extensions/user``` folder.
-When installed, you can enable W3CValidation by clicking 'Enable W3CValidation' in your View menu.
+To use this extension, open any HTML file and then check the bottom right corner of Brackets (where all files are checked) and look for either the green icon (all is well) or the yellow warning sign (issues).
+Clicking the icon will open a panel with the current issues.

 Issues/Updates
 =====